Global Health’s Commitment to Your Privacy

-Your non-sensitive personal information may be shared with third party organisations with whom we engage, such as marketing agencies, advertisers, sponsors, partners, health and other agencies, technology solution providers in Australia and overseas including in India, Bangladesh, Philippines and Vietnam, and to comply with applicable laws or valid legal process or to protect the personal safety of our users or the public.
-Generally these third parties would be required to sign confidentiality undertakings.
+Your non-sensitive personal information may be shared with third party organisations with whom we engage, such as marketing agencies, advertisers, sponsors, partners, health and other agencies, technology solution providers that comply with applicable laws or valid legal process to protect the personal safety of our users.

 Except where necessary to provide subscriber-based services to our clients, we do not rent, sell, exchange or provide any of your personal information to third-party organisations for a fee.

 We will allow your sensitive personal information to be shared with third party individuals and organisations only where you or your authorised delegate(s) have specifically allowed those third parties to access your sensitive information via our web-based products which have such functionality.

 All Global Health employee and contractor agreements include a confidentiality undertaking on commencement of their employment or engagement.

 Global Health maintains back-up records.
 Where you request the deletion of personal information from our records, it is not practical, and Global Health will not remove or delete all your information, from all data back-ups.

 Global Health Sites do not usually feature information and services of interest to children 13 years of age and under.

 We use “cookies” to provide customisable and personalised services to visitors of Global Health Sites.

 - record user-specific information on what pages users visit;